amnindersingh20/Chatbot/README.md

 # The current execution environment does not support installing external libraries,
 # including tkinter for GUI dialogs, so this script cannot be fully run here.

-def extract_structure_from_pdf(pdf_path, max_content_size_bytes=1000000): # 1 MB content limit
+def extract_all_chunks_from_pdf(pdf_path):
     """
-    Extracts text content and attempts to infer basic structure (headers, sections) from a PDF file, returning a list of structured chunks.
-Stops processing if the accumulated content text size exceeds max_content_size_bytes.
+    Extracts all text content and attempts to infer basic structure (headers, sections) from a PDF file, returning a list of all structured chunks without a size limit.
+    Also returns the total number of pages.

     Args:
-        pdf_path (str): The path to the PDF file. max_content_size_bytes (int): The maximum allowed size for the accumulated text content in bytes across all chunks.
+        pdf_path (str): The path to the PDF file.

     Returns:
+        tuple: A tuple containing:
-        list: A list of dictionaries, where each dictionary represents a structured chunk of content (e.g., header, paragraph, potential table).
+               - list: A list of dictionaries, where each dictionary represents a structured chunk of content.
+               - int: The total number of pages in the PDF.
-              Returns None if the file cannot be opened.
+               Returns (None, None) if the file cannot be opened.
     """
     chunks = []
-    processed_pages = 0
+    total_pages = 0
-    content_size_exceeded = False
-    current_content_size = 0 # Track the total size of content strings

     try:
         document = fitz.open(pdf_path)
+        total_pages = document.page_count
         doc_title = os.path.basename(pdf_path) # Use filename as a default title

-        # Add document title chunk at the beginning
-        title_chunk = {
-            "type": "document_title",
-            "page_number": 1, # Assume title is related to the start "content": doc_title
-        }
-        chunks.append(title_chunk)
-        current_content_size += sys.getsizeof(title_chunk.get("content", ""))

         # Basic heuristic for identifying potential headers:
         # Look for lines that are significantly different in font size or style